The South Norwood Brutalist Library

-Stanley Halls was designed by the inventor and philanthropist William Ford Stanley.
+Stanley Halls (now known as Stanley Arts) were designed by the inventor and philanthropist William Ford Stanley.

 He added several technical design features, designed to improve comfort and safety, including fire-proofing features in metal and teak wood, and a central heating system using various metals (with brass gratings).

-Take a look at a 360 degree scan of the building here or read more about it below.
+Take a look at a 360 degree scan of the building here, generously funded by the National Lottery Heritage Fund or read more about it below.

 The hall opened by William Stanley in 1903, and the later additions, are full of innovative design features which were certainly the first in the area, and in some cases are probably the first examples anywhere due to Stanley’s unique and idiosyncratic approach, bringing his technical mind to architectural problems.